codemonster94/Review_scrapper/README.md

 💡 As PWA (Progressive Web App): An development method that allows users to install the web page as native application on device to benefit of faster loading and offline capabilities
-Database, API and Authentication
+#### Database, API and Authentication
-Firebase Firestore and/or Real time database
+Firebase Firestore and/or Real time database:
-An highly scalable NoSQL Database, without requiring to code backend, makes development easier and faster
-Hosted on Google Servers with high uptime
+A highly scalable NoSQL Database, without requiring to code backend, makes development easier and faster, hosted on Google Servers with high uptime
-Firebase Authentication
+##### Firebase Authentication :
+User login and management,
-AMIS4User login and management integrated to database for access control to information Has with social login features e.g. “login with Google”, “login with facebook”, etc.
+integrated to database for access control to information Has with social login features e.g. “login with Google”, “login with facebook”, etc.
-Firebase Functions or Vercel Serverless functions Capability to run functions as API endpoints, to execute actions that for example, manipulates database or send notifications Notifications
+##### Firebase Functions or Vercel Serverless functions:
+Capability to run functions as API endpoints, to execute actions that for example, manipulates database or send notifications
+##  Notifications
 Firebase Push Messaging
-Send push notifications to web and/or apps
+Send push notifications to web and/or apps:
-Twilio (SMS messaging, if required)
+Twilio (SMS messaging, if required):
-Platform that allows send SMS notifications with code, starting from USD0,0079/sms (text) and USD0,0200 (with images) to send Hosting
+Platform that allows send SMS notifications with code, starting from USD0,0079/sms (text) and USD0,0200 (with images) to send
+##### Hosting
 Any of client choice
 Recommended:
 Vercel (specially in case of NEXT.js)
 Google Firebase hosting
 Amazon AWS
+## Risk assessment
+The following table proposes how this tech stack would help prevent some common cyber security risks:
+##### Risk scenario: Ransom - attacker
+took over one
+application and
+edited code to
+redirect users to
+malicious website, Phishing targeting staff members.

+##### Detection
+method : Number of users
+using the
+application
+suddenly
+changed, staff performed
+suspicious
+activity.

+  ##### Mitigation method:
+  Application hosted online and distributed trough different cloud providers.
+In case of attack to one site, it can be taken down automatically or by staff while keeping the application alive.

+  Users would be able to set a small security phrase, saved and loaded from browser storage and presented on application interface all the time to indicate that is using a legitimate website.
+The phrase cal also be saved to user account and visible on every notification sent.

-AMIS5Risk assessment
+  ##Risk assessment
 The following table proposes how this tech stack would help prevent some common cyber security risks
 Risk scenario Detection